Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises using the tool before executing sensitive operations, providing clear context.
-It does not explicitly list alternatives or when not to use, but the guidance is sufficient for basic decision-making.
+The description explicitly advises using this tool before executing sensitive operations, providing clear context.
+It does not mention when not to use it or list alternatives, but the guidance is actionable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.